We differentiate between three types of links:

 The difference between external, internal, content links

 We differentiate between external, internal and content links.
 It is important to know the difference between the three, as this avoids malfunctional links and dated documents and thus saves a lot of time in the long run.

 - External links: Links to a page outside of your WebHare environment.
-You paste the entire link in WebHare, e.g. http://www.nu.nl/artikel12334 (do not forget the 'http'!)
+You paste the entire link in WebHare, e.g. https://www.nu.nl/artikel12334 (do not forget the 'https'!)

 - Internal links: These links can only be created if you link to a file in your own WebHare environment (pages in WebHare you have the right to manage).
 Internal links have a major advantage over external links: they automatically change if the file/folder to which they link is moved/renamed.

-- Content links (a specific internal link): Never place the same file/Word document in two different locations in WebHare.
+- Content links (a specific internal link): Never place the same file in two different locations in WebHare.
 Place your file once and create a content link if you also want to display it in a different location (another folder or website).
-That way, when changing the content (or the Word file), you only have to do this once.
+That way, when changing the content, you only have to do this once.
 Moreover, by operating in this way, you can also show content from another website on your website without people knowing they are reading information from another website.

 Use as many internal and content links as possible.

 Special types: OSIRIS links and NEO links

 On some locations in WebHare these to specific types are available.
 This is what they do: